ktunebe/orm-e-commerce-db/README.md

 ## Description

-This is a project for UW in which we were asked to create a product database using object relational mapping through the sequelize package.
+This is a project for UW in which we were asked to create the back end for an e-commerce website using object relational mapping through the sequelize package.
 Products can be added, updated or removed from a database using API routes.

 ## Installation